camunda/camunda-docs-static/optimize/content/technical-guide/import/plugins.md

 </repositories>
 ```

-Please note: To make this work, you need to add your nexus credentials and the server to your settings.xml.
+Please note: to make this work, you need to add your nexus credentials and the server to your `settings.xml`.

 ## Variable Import Customization